PiotrWojcik125/TodoAppWithSpring/README.md

-This project was made (its not final version yet) during course "Java - Spring Framework" for full information go to: https://full-stack.engineering/
+This project was made during course "Java - Spring Framework" for full information go to: https://full-stack.engineering/
 It also contains my additional features.